lucifer123A/CineBlocks/README.md

 ### FEATURES

-* This DApp empowers you to steer and invest in various parts of the **Entertainment industry.**
+* This DApp empowers you to steer and invest in various parts of the **Film Production industry.**
 * A user can act as :-
     * An Investor
     * A Movie/Series Creator